1940 Democratic Party presidential primaries: Franklin D. Roosevelt

 Incumbent President Roosevelt remained sufficiently popular to seek nomination for a third term, if he desired, though he had alienated many conservative and Southern members of his party, whom he had relied on for his 1932 nomination, by attempting to purge critics of the New Deal in the 1938 elections.

 As foreign policy tensions mounted in Europe following the German annexation of Czechoslovakia and partition of Poland, Roosevelt was urged to run for an unprecedented third consecutive term.
 Roosevelt encouraged speculation but remained quiet.
 Privately, he prepared for his post-presidency, putting the finishing touches on a presidential library and signing a contract to become a contributing editor with Collier's upon his departure from office.
 In response to private lobbying from Senator George W. Norris, Roosevelt openly spoke of his hopes for retirement.
-In February, he suffered a minor heart attack.
-Meanwhile, the war in Europe had largely dragged to a halt, entering a phase now known as the "Phoney War."
+The war in Europe had largely dragged to a halt, entering a phase now known as the "Phoney War."
 Amid rising hope for peace, Roosevelt returned to focusing on retirement.

 The heir apparent to Roosevelt, should he decline to run, was Secretary of State Cordell Hull.
 Roosevelt encouraged his ambitions, intimating to Hull's wife at a cabinet dinner that the Secretary "had better get used to [making speeches]," because "[h]e'll have a lot of it to do soon."
 However, Hull found it impermissible to campaign while actively serving as Secretary and, knowing that his nomination would depend on Roosevelt's support, remained silent pending Roosevelt's decision.

 Any chance of peace in Europe was ended on April 9, 1940, when Germany invaded Denmark and Norway.
 Around one month later, the Battle of France began and French forces quickly fell into retreat.
 Though Roosevelt never formally declared a candidacy, supporters entered his name in presidential preference contests and stood as delegates with the promise to nominate Roosevelt at the national party convention.
 In the Illinois primary, which required a candidate to make a sworn declaration of intent to seek the presidency, Roosevelt's name was placed on the ballot without any such declaration.
 Officials reasoned that he had been at sea when the deadline to declare passed.

 Any doubts Roosevelt had about a third term were erased upon the Italian declaration of war on France.
 This, combined with isolationism among both parties in Congress, solidified his decision to accept re-nomination to a third term.
 When the Democratic delegates convened in July, none doubted that Roosevelt would accept their nomination.